ansys/pydpf-composites/doc/source/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Most of the documentation below is still valid for the ansys internal testing session with following exceptions:

-Since the module is not yet public, please install from github:
+Since the module is not yet public, please install from GitHub:

 .. code::

     pip install git+https://github.com/pyansys/pydpf-composites.git

-Whenever you call the function connect_to_or_start_server you have to pass the location of the 23.1 installer with the ansys_path argument:
+Whenever you call the function :func:`.connect_to_or_start_server` you have to pass the location of the 23.1 installer with the ansys_path argument:

 .. code::

     connect_to_or_start_server(ansys_path=os.environ["AWP_ROOT231"])

-Otherwise, the dpf server will be started with the latest installer it finds, which probably is 23.2.
+Otherwise, the DPF server will be started with the latest installer it finds, which probably is 23.2.

 Installation
 ^^^^^^^^^^^^

-ansys-dpf-composites supports Ansys version 2023 R1 and later.
+PyDPF Composites supports Ansys version 2023 R1 and later.
 Make sure you have licensed copy of Ansys installed.
-Install the ansys-dpf-composites module from pip:
+Install the ``ansys-dpf-composites`` module with ``pip``:

 .. code::